 So drawn to simple flavours these days.
 Food with few good quality ingredients and selected few spices or herbs.
 I like feeling what things taste by themselves, appreciating them for their individual qualities, rather than hiding a big bunch of ingredients behind a mysterious sauce or too many flavourings.
 Which can also be tasty, but I enjoy challenging my taste buds with also remembering and appreciating things for what they are, and their own nurturing properties.
-Which is why I love this simple dish.

 CHINESE INSPIRED STIR FRY WITH QUINOA